 Other Methods of Propagation

 Yucca can also be started from rhizomes or offsets.
-Dig up rhizomes in winter and cut into 3-inch sections.
+Dig up rhizomes in winter and cut them into 3-inch (7.5 cm.) sections.
 Pot them up in sterile potting soil indoors.
 In 3 to 4 weeks, they will produce roots.